obiwanus/focus-zig/LOG.md

     + Select words with ctrl+d
     - Refactor code so that we have additional cursors
     - On subsequent presses search and create more cursors
+- When jumping to search results, align viewport to the left if possible
 - Use a global clipboard unless multiple cursors are used
 - Wrap around when moving selection in the open files dialog
 - Create new files